 In the Gulf of Riga, high cyanobacteria biomass values occurred occasionally even in September (in 1996, 1999 and 2011), sometimes even in November (6.11.2015, coastal Stat.
-170: 247 μ g/L at still high water temperature of about 11 °C with a quite low DIN:DIP ratio of 6.8:1).
+170: 247 $\mu$ g/L at still high water temperature of about 11 °C with a quite low DIN:DIP ratio of 6.8:1).
 Nevertheless, we restricted the period considered to the summer season from June to August in order to keep the comparability to the neighbouring areas, as in the other regions blooms are noticed only from June to August (cf. seasonal pattern presented by Kaitala and Hällfors 2008).
-The very high biomass value of the year 2015 was mainly based on peak values from 4.8.2015 (1981 μ g/L).
-In 2016, the highest biomass was recorded on 22.8.2016 of Aphanizomenon in the inner Pärnu Bay (1804 μ g/L at station K5).
+The very high biomass value of the year 2015 was mainly based on peak values from 4.8.2015 (1981 $\mu$ g/L).
+In 2017, the highest biomass was recorded on 6 July, almost exclusively based on Aphanizomenon (1360 $\mu$ g/L at station 165).

 The cyanobacteria biomass at the Landsort Deep station (BMP H3) appears relatively low for methodological reasons: This was the only station where the upper 20 m were sampled in contrast to 10 m in the other open sea regions.
 As cyanobacteria prefer the upper water layers, the inclusion of the lower layer of the euphotic zone reduces the depth-integrated average.
-The cyanobacteria biomass per m3 might be double, especially for the strongly buoyant Nodularia, if only the upper 0-10 m water layer would be considered.
-In 2016, the peak biomass (219 μ g/L) was found on 1 August, exceptionally dominated by Dolichospermum spp.
+The cyanobacteria biomass per m might be double, especially for the strongly buoyant Nodularia, if only the upper 0-10 m water layer would be considered.
+In 2017, the peak biomass (538 μg/L) was found on 6 July, dominated by Aphanizomenon spp.

 Data from the Eastern Gotland Basin were contributed by Finland, Germany, Lithuania, Poland and Sweden.
 Nevertheless, the data basis is rather poor.
 The years 1994 and 1996 had to be excluded because they contained only data from August.
 However, data from 1993, 1995 and 1997 were included despite lacking July data.
-The biomass peak of the genera considered was recorded on 14.6.2016 (462 μg/L).
+The biomass peak of the genera considered was recorded on 11 July 2017 (329 μg/L).

 The data from the Bornholm Basin had a gap from 1994 to 1996 (1994 and 1995 only August data available; 1996 no data).
-Cyanobacteria biomass was generally rather low in comparison with the northern regions of the Baltic Proper, and it did not reach bloom concentrations in 2016.
+Cyanobacteria biomass was generally rather low in comparison with the northern regions of the Baltic Proper, and it did not reach bloom concentrations in 2017 on any of the 6 sampling days.

 From the Arkona Basin, also some coastal data are available that are not included yet because they originate from the surface and should not be mixed with the data from 0-10 m depth.
 Inclusion of the coastal data would raise the mean values.
+It seems that cyanobacteria biomass decreased strongly during the investigation period.
+Indeed, the lowest mean biomass was found in 2017 with a seasonal maximum of only 109 $\mu$ g/L on 13 August.

 Data from the Bay of Mecklenburg and Kiel Bight were considered for the first time in the report of 2015.
-Data were delivered by State Agencies (Footnote 2 and 13) and from the coastal monitoring of the IOW (station Heiligendamm = "HD"; https://www.io-warnemuende.de/algal-blooms-at-heiligendamm-2016.html).
+Data were delivered by State Agencies (Footnote 2 and 13) and from the coastal monitoring of the IOW (station Heiligendamm = "HD"; see Wasmund et al. 2018).
 All these data originated from surface samples (about 1 m depth); the few samples from 0-10 m depth were excluded from the analysis in order to prevent mixing of different methods.